Aftershock 2005

-Aftershock 2005 is the fourth album by the funk band Mutiny.
+Aftershock 2005 is the fourth album by Jerome Brailey's funk band Mutiny.
 The album was initially released in 1996 by the Polystar label in Japan, and then by Rykodisc Records in the U.S. and UK.
 The album possesses a more rock-oriented feel than previous Mutiny albums.
 The album features guest appearances from former P-Funk bandmates Bernie Worrell and Michael Hampton.
 "Aftershock 2005" was one of the last albums released through producer Bill Laswell's Black Arc series.